Causes of Mass Incarceration

 The rise of mass incarceration

-The rise of mass incarceration may seem like a recent phenomenon, but it is a repeating pattern throughout this country’s history.
-From America’s founding to the present, there are stories of crime waves or criminal behavior followed by patterns of disproportionate imprisonment of those forced to the margins of society: Black people, immigrants, Native Americans, refugees, and others.
+The rise of mass incarceration may seem like a recent phenomenon, but it is part of a pattern that repeats throughout this country’s history.
+From America’s founding to the present, stories of crime waves or criminal behavior have been followed by disproportionate imprisonment of those forced to the margins of society: Black people, immigrants, Native Americans, refugees, and others.

-The result has been the persistent and disproportionate impact of incarceration on people of color, immigrants, and people experiencing poverty.
+As a result, people of color, immigrants, and people experiencing poverty have been persistently and disproportionately impacted by incarceration.
 From 1850 to 1940, racial and ethnic minorities—including foreign-born and non-English speaking European immigrants—made up 40 to 50 percent of the prison population.
-In 2015, about 55 percent of people imprisoned in federal or state prisons were Black or Latino.
+In 2015, about 55 percent of people imprisoned in federal or state prisons were Black or Latinx.

 The rise of mass incarceration may seem like a recent phenomenon, but it is a narrative that repeats itself throughout this country’s history.